airalab/robonomics-wiki/docs/zigbee-to-mqtt-hassos.md

 ## Zigbee2MQTT Addon Install

 1. Go to the Add-on store, click ⋮ on the upper right corner and choose `Repositories`.
-Add there the following link and press `ADD`:
+Paste there the following link and press `ADD`:
 ```
 https://github.com/zigbee2mqtt/hassio-zigbee2mqtt
 ```